Treat your sweet tooth with this healthy and refreshing Vegan Chocolate Hazelnut Protein Magnum Ice Cream!

 Start by melting the chocolate over a double boiler.
 Make sure to melt it at a low temperature over a water bath (melting point for cacao butter is 26C after all!), this is a work of patience, not rush, as chocolate can easily burn or change in flavour and texture if heated too quickly or at high temperature.
-Once melted, add about one tablespoons of the melted dark chocolate to each of 3 ice cream moulds and move the moulds around to distribute the chocolate evenly.
+Once melted, add about one tablespoon of the melted dark chocolate to each of the 3 ice cream moulds and move the moulds around to distribute the chocolate evenly.
 Instantly place the mould in the freezer for 5 minutes to set.
-Keep the remainder of the chocolate melted over a low heat, we will get back to it in about 45 minutes.
+Keep the remainder of the chocolate melted over low heat, we will get back to it in about 45 minutes.

 Step 2: The filling

 In the meantime, combine all ingredients for the filling: yoghurt, protein powder, cacao powder, maple syrup.
-This is super straight-forward simply blend up the ingredients with a whisk until smooth and fluffy and no lumps are left.
-Remove the chocolate filled ice cream mould from the freezer once the chocolate has set, add your filling to a piping bag and slowly pipe it into the mould, evenly dividing the mixture.
+This is super straightforward simply blend up the ingredients with a whisk until smooth and fluffy and no lumps are left.
+Remove the chocolate-filled ice cream mould from the freezer once the chocolate has set, add your filling to a piping bag and slowly pipe it into the mould, evenly dividing the mixture.
 Smooth out the top with the nozzle or the back of a spoon if needed.

 Place the mould into the freezer for 30-40 minutes to set the ice cream.

 Once the filling is set you can gently pour more melted chocolate on top to seal your ice cream pops.
 Place them back in the freezer to fully set.